Book Now

 Excursions

 Excursions are a mandatory part of the programme.
 We offer students the opportunity to visit places of cultural and historical interest, as well as the chance for sightseeing, shopping and amusement.
+There are two mid-week excursions that are extended half-day and two full-day excursions at the weekend.

 Saturdays